ifm/documentation/O3R/ProductsDescription/Firmware_0.13.13-221_Release_Notes.md

 ## 4. General Features
 * Connectivity:
-  The O3R image processing system is a multi camera image processing platform.
+  The O3R image processing platform is a multi camera image processing platform.
   * Ports: ifm camera articles can be connected to all six ports (Port0 ..
 Port5)
   * Ethernet: 1x GB ethernet connection [eth0]
 * Data Interface:
-  The ifm3d library is recommended for interfacing with the O3R image processing system (download [here](https://github.com/ifm/ifm3d))
+  The ifm3d library is recommended for interfacing with the O3R image processing platform (download [here](https://github.com/ifm/ifm3d))
-  The idea of ifm3d is to let developers quickly ramp up and also deploy the image processing system.
+  The idea of ifm3d is to let developers quickly ramp up and also deploy the image processing platform.
   Sample programs, that illustrate the various functions and good usage, are provided for the following applications frameworks:
 	* C++
 	* Python bindings: use `pip install ifm3dpy`, (see [here](www.ifm3d.com/))